cytoscape/cytoscape-manual/docs/Finding_and_Filtering_Nodes_and_Edges.md

 ### Volcano Plots

-Volcano plots are domain specific type of scatter chart, where the X axis is an expression level, and the range is the significance of the measurement.
+Volcano plots are a domain-specific type of scatter chart, where the X axis is an expression level, and the range is the significance of the measurement.
 These plots have the interesting characteristic that you are often interested in both positive and negative values, with a high value for the significance.
 In this case,  it is useful to be able to select areas of a scatter chart symmetrically around the axis.
 This is done by holding the option key, as you drag.
 (This feature is only enabled when the X axis spans across 0, so if you don’t see it appear, confirm that your table column has negative and positive values.)

 ![](_static/images/Filters/volcanoPlot.png)